 When you are ready, click ‘Save & Run’.

 Data Fetcher will create any fields that need to be created in the output table, then run the request and import the deals from Pipedrive to Airtable.
 You can now choose to view the output table.

 We'll also need to ensure Data Fetcher can match up items in Pipedrive with records in Airtable and check all data is syncing correctly.
 To do this, click 'Advanced settings' to open the advanced output settings.
 Then for Update Based on Field, select 'Id'.

-Instead of manually running a request to import new Airtable deals we can use Data Fetcher's scheduled requests feature to automatically import them every 15 minutes/ hour/ day etc. To enable this, you'll need a paid Data Fetcher account.
-This also means that changes you make to existing deals in Pipedrive will sync with Airtable.
+Instead of manually running a request to import new Airtable deals we can use Data Fetcher's scheduled Pipedrive Airtable integration to automatically import them.
+To enable this, you'll need a paid Data Fetcher account.

 In Data Fetcher, scroll to Schedule and click 'Upgrade'.